 But before that, it was Mishi-Anishinaabaki, “Greater Anishinaabe Land.”

 On this Indigenous Peoples Day, I honor the many nations of First Peoples upon whose lands I have spent my life.
 In my 50-plus years, I have lived on the lands of the Ojibwa, Lakota, Mayan, and Crow Nations.
-These lands were acquired by the United States through often disingenuously negotiated treaties, wars of expansion, massacres, germ warfare waged against non-combatants and outright theft.
+These lands were acquired by the United States and Mexico through often disingenuously negotiated treaties, wars of expansion, massacres, germ warfare waged against non-combatants and outright theft.

 My birthplace is Anishinaabe/Ojibwa land in what is now called Michigan (coming from the Anishinaabe michaagami, “big lake”).
 Much of the area was ceded to the United States by the Ojibwa in the 1819 Treaty of Saginaw; although Lewis Cass’ methods of getting the signatories addicted to alcohol, then bribing them with barrels of whiskey to sign the document would most likely render the treaty void in a fair court.
 Additionally, the negotiations were mostly forced upon the Ojibwa as punishment for siding with the British in the War of 1812.